vitessio/website/content/en/blog/2026-09-24-hardening-emergency-reparent-shard.md

     style Positions fill:#ffffff,stroke:#6b7280,color:#111827
     style Race fill:#ffffff,stroke:#6b7280,color:#111827
 ```

+Before v25, waiting for `D1` would likely cause the entire ERS to time out.
+Here, it does not time out the ERS because `D1` is skipped during the candidate-wait phase

 Why is this safe? `R1` and `R2` received the same transactions, so applying their relay logs brings them to the same state.
 This is what makes the relay-log-apply race safe: ERS needs one successful apply, not every tablet to finish.
 It cancels the other waits, not their SQL threads